adamrothman/Cygnus/README.md

 This fetches the most recent changes and creates a new branch called my_feature_branch_name that tracks the <code>master</code> branch on GitHub.
 When you <code>git pull</code>, you will get the latest changes from <code>master</code>.

 Commit as you go.
-Keep messages descriptive but brief, and use present tense.
-Don't use <code>git commit -a</code>; always check what you're committing with <code>git status</code> before you commit.
+Keep messages brief, descriptive, and in present tense.
+Don't use <code>git commit -a</code>; always check what you're committing with <code>git status</code> before you pull the trigger.

     $ git add file_i_changed.m another_file.h
     $ git commit -m "Add some silly files"

 If you know what you're doing, you can also use <code>git add -A</code>.
-When you're done working for the night, push your branch to GitHub for safe keeping.
-Check which branch you're on with <code>git branch</code> before pushing.
+When you're done for the night, push your branch to GitHub for safe keeping.
+Check which branch you're on with <code>git branch</code> before pushing (it's the one with the asterisk).
 Don't push to <code>master</code>.

     $ git push origin HEAD

-You can switch back to <code>master</code> with <code>git checkout master</code>.
-You probably don't need to do this, but if you do, make sure your changes are committed first!
+You can switch between branches with <code>git checkout branch_name</code>.
+Make sure your changes are committed first!

 ### Getting changes back into master
-You want to create a pull request.
-It makes code review simple!
+Create a pull request.
+Huzzah for code review!
 Read https://help.github.com/articles/using-pull-requests and follow the instructions.
 We are using the "shared repository model."
 Ask Adam if you have questions.

 ### Miscellaneous info
 Trello list IDs: